 Since as early as the 3rd Century B.C., copper has been used as a roofing solution.
 Copper roof panels have been chosen for their durability, ability to resist corrosion and aesthetic appeal.
 Some copper roofs dating back to the 12th Century are still actively in use today, pointing to copper's longevity when used as a roof panel.

 Copper roof panels have many appealing characteristics that make homeowners, builders and architects choose them over other materials.
-One of the biggest pros of copper roofing is the attractiveness and curb appeal of the panels.
-Copper roof panels have the ability to increase a building or home’s value, look completely unique and are a stunning, aesthetically-pleasing choice for a roof.
+One of the biggest pros of copper sheets for roofing is the attractiveness and curb appeal of the panels.
+Copper roofing panels have the ability to increase a building or home’s value, look completely unique and are a stunning, aesthetically-pleasing choice for a roof.

 Copper roofing has only a few drawbacks.
 The biggest con is the cost, which is generally a bit higher upfront.
 However most copper roof owners find the cost to be worthwhile as the copper roof panels will last much longer than other materials like shingles.
 Another con may be struggling to find a contractor/installer who has worked with copper roof panels before.
 Copper may also expand and contract in areas with drastically different temperatures.
 These drawbacks are minor compared to the endless benefits of a copper roof.